Bachelor of Arts (Physical Geography) (part), University of New England, Armidale, NSW, Australia

 Certificate of Technology (Surveying), Royal Melbourne Institute of Technology (RMIT)

 Endorsed Certificate of Technology (Survey Drafting), RMIT

-- Surveying, digital mapping
+- Surveying, digital mapping, spatial technologies

 - Spatial Data Management, Project management

 - Geoprocessing and Spatial Analysis, Cartographic Mapping

 - Google Earth technology / 3D visualisation